 • I studied fine art, art history and art theory, a little political science, as well as some electronic engineering in college.
 But it’s art theory and art history that has framed my thinking about mankind.

 • Self study is far more effective for me than organized education.
 I need to and enjoy thinking deeply about ideas and relating them to one another.

-• My goal was, since the age of 12, to make enough money to write (or art) full time.
+• My goal was, since the age of 12, to make enough money to write (or create art) full time.

-• I have been a principle or founder of ten companies, almost all involving the use of technology to solve various business problems.
+• I have been a principal or founder of ten companies, almost all involving the use of technology to solve various business problems.
 I am very good at what I do.
 And prior to the crash in 2008 I think I had a reputation of one of the better regional CEO’s.
 But my inability to control my board and partners while at the same time retaining my loyalty to them harmed that reputation.

 • I’ve had cancer twice and two secondary infections that almost killed me, so I tend to have a very one-day-at-a-time view of life, and I feel that I need to fulfill my philosophical goals.